 - Belgrade – Serbia’s capital may not be pretty on the surface, but it is one of our favourite cities in the world and worth spending a significant amount of time in

-- Novi Sad – Serbia’s second largest city, home to the famous EXIT music festival and a picturesque Old Town
+- Novi Sad – Serbia’s second-largest city, home to the famous EXIT music festival and a picturesque Old Town

 - Niš – a city in southeastern Serbia, Niš is an excellent stop when heading to Bulgaria

-Language: Slovene (Uses Latin alphabet)
+Language: Slovene (A dialect of the Serbo-Croatian language.
+Uses Latin alphabet)

 Religion: Predominantly Roman Catholic